modprods/grapho-user-guide/README.md

 ![one-pager-grapho-xr-tiles](img/one-pager-grapho-xr-tiles.png)

+Grapho is designed for spatial storytelling.
+We provide the mechanics, you provide the data.
+The demo datasets are just conversation starters for your own custom experiences.

-It's an interactive experience that feels like [Minority Report](https://en.wikipedia.org/wiki/Technologies_in_Minority_Report#Gesture_recognition) meets [60 Minutes](https://en.wikipedia.org/wiki/60_Minutes).
+Grapho is an interactive experience that feels like [Minority Report](https://en.wikipedia.org/wiki/Technologies_in_Minority_Report#Gesture_recognition) meets [60 Minutes](https://en.wikipedia.org/wiki/60_Minutes).
 Grapho provides flexibility to switch between data sets and between visual themes, ensuring the look is right for your audience.
 Display and take control of your data.
 Share knowledge in a hands-on intuitive way.
 Use it on-set as an interactive in-camera VFX solution.

 See also
 * ["Grapho - graph production technology"](https://vimeo.com/776827140) explainer video.